akramdi/ASAP/README.rst

 - Mapping
 - Post-mapping processing and filtering:

-  - Remove reads that fall into blacklisted regions
+  - Filter (or not) reads that fall into user-defined blacklisted regions
   - Select reads that do not carry more than minMismatch
   - Mark duplicated pairs
   - Select concordant, non-duplicated pairs.